 Everyone likes a man with style.
 One Hundred Years of Menswear lays bare a collection of images concerning the revolution in menswear over the last century.
-From rare photographs detailing the immaculate tailoring of Savile Ro to the impacts of high-end designers like Ralph Lauren and Pierre Cardin, to the explosion of street style in the punk and club scenes, this book covers the evolution of menswear from practical and elegant to exuberant and eclectic and everything in between.
+From rare photographs detailing the immaculate tailoring of Savile Row to the impact of high-end designers like Ralph Lauren and Pierre Cardin, to the explosion of street style in the punk and club scenes, this book covers the evolution of menswear from practical and elegant to exuberant and eclectic and everything in between.
 Not only will you learn what looks good, but you’ll also learn why.

 Hemingway: A Life in Pictures

 Every great man should be a fan of famed writer Ernest Hemingway.
 Better yet, a list of coffee table books for men wouldn’t be complete without something about Hemingway.
-This collection of 350 photos compiled by grandson Mariel will quickly change that.
+This collection of 350 photos compiled by granddaughter Mariel will quickly change that.
 It captures Mr. Hemingway in his youth with a glimpse of the future man he would become, all while revealing intimate details about the writer’s character, dreams, and disappointments.
 While you’re at it, why not check out the 10 best books by Hemingway, ranked for your reading pleasure.